Quadratic Binary Optimization with Graph Neural Networks: Introduction

 \section{Introduction}

 Solving \emph{Binary Programming} (BP) Problems is of paramount importance in optimization and decision-making.
 These problems, characterized by binary decision variables, arise in numerous real-world scenarios, such as portfolio optimization \cite{black1992global}, manufacturing and supply chain optimization \cite{geunes2005supply}, telecommunications network optimization \cite{resende2008handbook}, resource allocation \cite{brown1984concept} and more.
 As the name suggests, Binary Programming (BP) is a type of mathematical problem where decision variables are restricted to take binary values (0 or 1).
 The discrete nature of BP makes these problems computationally challenging.
 Specifically, BP problems are known to be NP-complete \cite{karp2010reducibility}.
 However, the solution of BP problems is crucial for optimizing the allocation of resources and improving operational efficiency.
 Contemporary solutions involve a range of optimization techniques, ranging from relaxation techniques and linear programming solvers \cite{nowak2005relaxation} to heuristic algorithms and heuristic-based approaches \cite{merz2002greedy}.
 Emerging technologies, such as quantum computing, show promise in addressing BP problems more efficiently \cite{glover2018tutorial}, offering novel avenues for optimization in the future.
 However, they are not readily available yet, and their current setups are limited to solving problems with a small number of decision variables.
+Other recent works proposed to combine reinforcement learning techniques \cite{qiu2022dimes} to learn a differentiable solver,

-Concurrently, in recent years, Graph Neural Networks (GNNs) have emerged as powerful machine learning models, and have been applied to various domains and applications, from social network analysis \cite{kipf2016semi, defferrard2016convolutional, velickovic2018graph}, bioinformatics \cite{jumper2021highly}, to computer vision and graphics \cite{monti2017geometric, hanocka2019meshcnn}, and more.
+Concurrently, in recent years, Graph Neural Networks (GNNs) have emerged as powerful machine learning models, and have been applied to various domains and applications, from social network analysis \cite{kipf2016semi, velickovic2018graph}, bioinformatics \cite{jumper2021highly}, to computer vision and graphics \cite{monti2017geometric}, and more.